amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 contact.onEnded(function(contact) { /* ... */ });
 ```
-Subscribe a method to be invoked whenever the contact is ended or destroyed.
+Subscribe a method to be invoked whenever the contact is ended.
 This could be due to the conversation being ended by the agent, or due to the contact being missed.
 Call `contact.getState()` to determine the state of the contact and take appropriate action.

+[Update on v1.8.0]
+The callback function registered via `contact.onEnded ` is no longer invoked when the contact is destroyed.
+This fix prevents the callback from being invoked twice on ENDED and DESTROYED events.

 ### `contact.onDestroy()`
 ```js